MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-dash-incoming-cases.md

 ![Current popular topics chart](media/ai-csi-current-popular-topics.png)

-The current popular topics chart uses artificial intelligence technology to group related incoming support cases as support topics, and then display topics in order of volume over the specified time period, showing the percent of the total incoming case volume, the number of incoming cases, the average resolution time, the resolution rate, and the average customer satisfaction score for each topic.
+The current popular topics chart uses artificial intelligence technology to group related incoming support cases as support topics, and then display topics in order of volume over the specified time period, showing:

+* The percent of the total incoming case volume.
+* The number of incoming support cases.
+* The average resolution time.
+* The resolution rate.
+* The average customer satisfaction score for each topic.

 To see additional information about each topic, right-click the topic name and select **Drillthrough** to display the Topic Details dashboard.
 For more information, see [Topic Details Dashboard](ai-csi-topic-details.md).